DigiBatt/bmgen/README.md

 ## Usage

+The easiest way to get started is using the [web version](https://openbat.isea.rwth-aachen.de/bmgen/) in the browser.

-The program is used as a command line tool.
+The program can also be used as a command line tool.
 The only required argument is the filename of the Python program to be translated.
 A dash ( - ) can be used to read from standard input.

 The following options are supported: